rrb211570/Intellisheets-Client/README.md

 # Lifestyle-Trackers

-## Purpose: Practice using JS-based frameworks/libraries (React, Node.js, MongoDB, etc).
-This is an Electron app (cross-platform for web/desktop).
+The purpose of this app is to practice using JS-based frameworks/libraries (React, Node.js, MongoDB, etc).
+Using Electron to support cross-platform benefit (web/desktop).

 ### Contents:
 - Reward Palette